Rays vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have a 69.2% chance to win this game based on the moneyline's implied probability.
+- The Rays have an implied moneyline win probability of 71.4% in this contest.

-- Tampa Bay has played in 152 games with a set over/under, and have combined with its opponents to go over the total 81 times (81-66-5).
+- Tampa Bay has played in 153 games with set over/under, and have combined with opponents to go over the total 82 times (82-66-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!